Saïd Taghmaoui: Early life

 Saïd Taghmaoui was born in Villepinte, Seine-Saint-Denis, into a large family comprising eight children; he had four brothers and three sisters.
 His parents were Moroccan immigrants of Berber ancestry from Essaouira.
 Taghmaoui grew up in the Rose des Vents quartier of the Aulnay-sous-Bois commune.
 He dropped out of school to become a boxer, rising as high as No. 2 in his weight class in France.

 Career

+France

 He later met actor and director Mathieu Kassovitz; together, they appeared in Kassovitz's film La Haine (1995), whose plot concerns race and violence in the ghettoized banlieues of Paris.
 The following year, Taghmaoui was nominated for a César Award (in the Most Promising Actor category) for his performance.

+Morocco

+Taghmaoui acted in several Moroccan films, most notably playing Dib, the leader of a street boy gang in the movie Ali Zaoua: The Prince of the Streets (2000).

+United States

 He has since pursued an international career, appearing in films in Germany, Italy, Morocco and the United States (Three Kings, 1999).
 Taghmaoui starred in Vantage Point (2008) as Suarez, the leader of a terrorist group plotting to kidnap the United States President.
 In Morocco, he appeared in Djinns (2010), a film about the Algerian War, alongside Thierry Fremont.
 Taghmaoui's television work includes Lost, House of Saddam and Touch.
 He appeared in the British film My Brother the Devil, which was released globally in 2013.